kubeflow/website/content/en/docs/components/katib/overview.md

 hyperparameter configurations.
 At the end of the experiment, Katib outputs the optimized values for the hyperparameters.

-You can improve you hyperparameter tunning experiments by using [early stopping](https://en.wikipedia.org/wiki/Early_stopping) techniques.
+You can improve your hyperparameter tunning experiments by using [early stopping](https://en.wikipedia.org/wiki/Early_stopping) techniques.
 Follow the [early stopping guide](/docs/components/katib/early-stopping/) for the details.